Siraj Sikder: Political activity

-On 8 January 1968, along with like-minded activists, Sikder formed a clandestine organisation named Purba Bangla Sramik Andolon (East Bengal Workers Movement EBWM) with an objective to lead a struggle against the revisionism of the existing "Communist" organisations and to form a revolutionary Communist Party.
-This initiative brought forward a thesis that East Bengal is a colony of Pakistan and that the principal contradiction in the society is between the bureaucratic bourgeoisie and feudalists of Pakistan on one hand, and the people of East Bengal on the other hand.
-Only the independence struggle to form an "independent, democratic, peaceful, non-aligned, progressive" People's Republic of East Bengal, free also from the oppression of US imperialism, Soviet social-imperialism and Indian Expansionism could lead the society forward towards socialism and communism.
-In late 1968, Sikder left his job to establish the Mao Tse Tung Research Center in Dhaka but it was later closed down by the Pakistani government.
-Sikder became a lecturer at the Technical Teachers Training College in Dhaka.
+On 8 January 1968, along with like-minded activists, Sikder formed a clandestine organization named Purba Bangla Sramik Andolon (East Bengal Workers Movement EBWM) with the objective to lead a struggle against the revisionism of the existing "Communist" organizations and to form a revolutionary Communist Party.
+This initiative brought forward a thesis that East Bengal is a colony of Pakistan and that the principal contradiction in the society is between the bureaucratic bourgeoisie and feudalists of Pakistan on one hand and the people of East Bengal on the other hand.
+Only the independence struggle to form an "independent, democratic, peaceful, non-aligned, progressive" People's Republic of East Bengal, free also from the oppression of US imperialism, Soviet social-imperialism, and Indian expansionism, could lead the society forward towards socialism and communism.
+In late 1968, Sikder left his job to establish the Mao Tse Tung Research Center in Dhaka, but it was later closed down by the Pakistani government.
+Sikder became a lecturer at the Technical Teachers' Training College in Dhaka.

-In the meantime of war, at a liberated base area named Pearabagan at Bhimruly in Jhalokati District in the southern part of the country, on 3 June 1971, Sikder founded a new party named Purba Banglar Sarbahara Party (Proletarian Party of East Bengal) by ideology of Marxism and Mao Tsetung Thought (not "Maoism", during the 1960s the followers of Mao-line used to identify their ideology as Marxism-Leninism-Mao Tse-tung Thought).
-At the beginning of the war, he went to Barisal and he declared that as a free living space and making it his base attempted to initiate his revolution throughout other places.
-After the Independence of Bangladesh he turned against the Sheikh Mujib government.
-In April 1973, he formed Purba Banglar Jatiya Mukti Front ("National Liberation Front of East Bengal") and declared war on the Bangladeshi Government.
-Under his leadership, the Sarbahara party carried out attacks against money lenders and landlords.
+In the meantime of war, at a liberated base area named Pearabagan at Bhimruli in Jhalokati District in the southern part of the country, on 3 June 1971, Sikder founded a new party named Purba Banglar Sarbahara Party (Proletarian Party of East Bengal) by the ideology of Marxism and Mao Tsetung Thought (not "Maoism"; during the 1960s, the followers of Mao-line used to identify their ideology as Marxism–Leninism–Mao Zedong Thought).
+At the start of the war, he went to Barisal and declared it a free living space, establishing it as his base and attempting to spread the revolution to other locations.
+After the independence of Bangladesh, he turned against the Sheikh Mujib government.
+In April 1973, he formed Purba Banglar Jatiya Mukti Front ("National Liberation Front of East Bengal") and declared war on the Bangladeshi government.
+Under his leadership, the Sarbahara party carried out attacks against moneylenders and landlords.